Ajit-Bhaskaran/cgpainting/app/DEPLOYMENT_SUCCESS.md

 ### 5. **Build Output Location Issue** ⭐ **LATEST FIX**
 - **Problem**: Amplify couldn't find `index.html` because it was looking in the wrong directory
 - **Solution**:
+  - Created a dedicated `build.sh` script for reliable build process
-  - Updated `amplify.yml` to copy build files from `out/` to the root directory
+  - Updated `amplify.yml` to use the build script
-  - Changed `baseDirectory` from `out` to `.` (root)
+  - Script explicitly copies files from `out/` to root directory
-  - Added comprehensive debugging to show exactly what's happening during build
+  - Added comprehensive debugging and verification steps

 ## Current Status

 ✅ **Repository**: Clean and pushed successfully
 ✅ **Build**: Working locally with static export
 ✅ **Configuration**: Properly set up for Amplify deployment
+✅ **Build Script**: Tested and working locally
-✅ **Build Output**: Files now copied to correct location for Amplify
+✅ **index.html**: Successfully generated and copied to root directory

 ## What Should Happen Now

 1. **Amplify Build**: Your Amplify app should automatically trigger a new build
-2. **Build Success**: The build should complete successfully with the new configuration
+2. **Build Success**: The build should complete successfully with the new build script
 3. **Website Access**: Your website should be accessible at `https://main.d243jluhz5u2nx.amplifyapp.com/`

 ## If You Still Get a 404 Error

 1. **Check Amplify Console**: Go to your Amplify app and check the build logs
-2. **Look for Debug Output**: You should see messages like:
+2. **Look for Build Script Output**: You should see messages like:
+   - "=== STARTING BUILD PROCESS ==="
    - "Installing dependencies..."
    - "Building the application..."
-   - "Build completed.
-Current directory:"
+   - "Build completed successfully"
-   - "Contents of current directory:"
-   - "Contents of out directory:"
-   - "Copying files to root for deployment..."
+   - "Copying build files to root directory..."
-   - "Final contents of root directory:"
+   - "Verifying index.html exists:"
+   - "=== BUILD PROCESS COMPLETED ==="
 3. **Verify Build Success**: Make sure the build completes without errors
 4. **Check for index.html**: The logs should show `index.html` in the final directory listing

 ## Key Files That Were Fixed

-- `amplify.yml` - Updated build configuration with file copying
+- `amplify.yml` - Updated to use build script
+- `build.sh` - New dedicated build script for reliable deployment
 - `next.config.js` - Added static export settings
 - `.gitignore` - Prevents future large file commits
 - `public/_redirects` - Handles client-side routing